By John Burns, Ph.D.

 The right way to establish what’s important to customers is to conduct a quantitative survey after you’ve completed your qualitative research.
 In a survey, customers can see all the items the qualitative research has uncovered, and they can judge the relative importance of each in an unbiased way.
 In addition, your sample of respondents for a quantitative survey is larger and more representative than a qualitative one.
 This ensures you’re learning what’s important to all your customers, not just a select few.

 Avoid using these three market-research hacks.
 They can result in unreliable or misleading information.
 Once this information finds its way into a report, it’s often too late.
 The incorrect results become the accepted view of the market, and they potentially serve as the basis for business decisions involving large investments of time and money.
 Rather than use these hacks, take on the extra time, effort, and cost required to conduct research the right way.
 Your business is worth more than a few quick-and-easy research hacks.

-Learn more about conducting research the right way in our Listening to the Voice of the Customer course, taking place in Chicago on October 10-11.
+Learn more about conducting research the right way in our upcoming Listening to the Voice of the Customer training course on April 23-24, 2019.